 - Glutinous Rice Flour.
 This not only helps the spicy kimchi sauce stick to the cabbage and vegetables, but also provides some sugars for fermenting.

 - Gochugaru.
-Gochugaru is a coarsely ground Korean chili powder, or red pepper flakes, that add lots of flavor and spice to your kimchi.
+Gochugaru is a coarsely ground Korean chili powder, or red pepper flakes, that add lots of flavor and spice it up.
 It is best to use authentic gochugaru, not a substitute.

 - Umami.
 I use fish sauce and salted shrimp (saeujeot) and miso paste.
 As an alternative, use shrimp paste, or chopped dried shrimp, soy sauce, or other umami ingredients.
 See the recipe notes below.